-One huge takeaway from this piece: hoshin is defined as the deployment of the plan rather than the raw vision itself; and the key to success rests in the quality and number of experiments that are borne out of this process; numerous experiments, many of which will indeed fail as part of the broader process.
+It's worth noting that in some contexts HK is defined more as the deployment of the plan than the raw vision itself; and the key to success rests in the quality and number of experiments that are borne out of this process; numerous experiments, many of which will indeed fail as part of the broader process.

 Of course one cannot address HK without reflecting on the culture in which it is expected to take root.
 As Tracey Richardson shares in Catchball Helps Us Get Past We Versus They, healthy organizations consciously operate in a manner that lets employees know that their organization has their best interest at heart; and that they are expected to come to work every day with the best interest of the organization at heart.

 “A modern lean organization that focuses on processes, not only results, will get more buy-in from team members.
 Pro-active thinking on everyone’s part gradually becomes more prominent in the culture than defensiveness, reactiveness, or disengagement” writes Tracey.
 And while she suggests catchball as an effective way to create constant dialogue between the people doing the hands-on work and those who are levels above them, HK is another structured manner fostering shared thinking, planning, and improving.

 - Focus the organization on a shared goal

 - Express this goal clearly to all leaders

 - Translate this goal in objectives and involve leaders in planning to reach these objectives